The ’80s and the rewhitening of film (“Back to the Future”, Addendum B)

 Yet another reason for revisiting Back to the Future was an almost throwaway comment from John Oliver:¹

 […] Marty McFly was white, because black people don’t generally hang around John C. Calhoun lookalikes who’re obsessed with going back to the 1950s.

-This was an excellent reminder of the political scene that spawned the film, with its messages about race and history.
+This was an excellent reminder of the cultural and political scene that spawned the film and its messages about race and history.
 Oliver’s aside came within a piece about these same topics, so despite its brevity, it was quite well aimed.

 I’ve discussed previously how white flight set the stage for new cheap-to-produce film genres for urban audiences including Spaghetti Westerns, Kung Fu, and blaxploitation, but by the 1980s, these trends had reversed.
 Karina Longworth details this occurrence’s particular effect on African Americans in film:²

 The decade of the 1980s saw a decline in Hollywood films featuring mostly black casts and black heroes.
 In 1974, the peak of blaxploitation, at least in terms of volume, 7% of the films released by the major studios told stories primarily about black people.
 That number had dropped to 2.5% by 1981. […] Perhaps wary of […] controversies, on the big screen Hollywood steered clear of tackling the black experience, historically or in the present.
 In the interest of trying to target as many demographics as possible in each film, black movie stars like Richard Pryor and Eddie Murphy were frequently paired with white co-stars in movies that were set in largely white worlds.